unnsse/unnsse.io/content/about.md

 title = 'About'
 date = 2024-07-07T00:55:21-07:00
 draft = false
-menus = ['main', 'footer']
+menus = ['main']
 class = 'center'
 +++

-I am a Principal Software Engineer living in San Diego, California, USA specializing on the backend using the JVM (Java, Kotlin & Scala).
-Have provided solutions for many vertical industries (FinTech, PaaS for Real-Time Professional Sports Teams & E-commerce) ranging anywhere from Startups to Fortune 100 companies.
-Co-Organizer of the San Diego Kotlin User Group (SDKotlin) and long term active member of the San Diego Java Users Group (SDJUG) and Agile San Diego (formerly known as eXtreme Programming San Diego).
+My name is Unnsse Khan and am a Principal Software Engineer living in [San Diego, California, USA](https://en.wikipedia.org/wiki/San_Diego) specializing in highly scalable distributed backend systems using Java, Kotlin & Scala.
+Have provided solutions for many vertical industries (FinTech, PaaS for Real-Time Professional Sports Teams & Internet of Things) ranging anywhere from Startups to Fortune 100 companies.
 Have trained/mentored numerous software engineering teams advanced techniques for best practices and helped many transition to an Agile methodology.

+Am also the Co-Organizer of the [San Diego Kotlin User Group](https://www.meetup.com/sd-kotlin/ "San Diego Kotlin Users Group") and long term active member of the [San Diego Java Users Group](https://www.meetup.com/San-Diego-Java-Users-Group/) and Agile San Diego (formerly known as eXtreme Programming San Diego).

 Am available for consulting and full-time opportunities.

 Here's a picture I took of Scripps Pier in La Jolla, California from the Torrey Pines Gliderport: